pfpimenta/GUI_these_rammouz/README.md

 Python ; interface

 ### abstract of the thesis "Optimisation de la gestion d’énergie dans les systèmes embarqués"
-Whether it is to monitor patients at home, or to prevent the isolation and vulnerability of the elderly, the emerging electronic monitoring and assistance systems offer new opportunities.
+"*Whether it is to monitor patients at home, or to prevent the isolation and vulnerability of the elderly, the emerging electronic monitoring and assistance systems offer new opportunities.
 The technological development we have witnessed allows individuals, hospitals, or medical aid organizations to provide